Laughing Gas Sedation

-Nitrous oxide, also known as happy air or laughing gas, can help make your dental experience a more relaxed and stressed free.
+Nitrous oxide, also known as happy air or laughing gas, can help make your dental experience more relaxed and stress-free.
 Nitrous oxide allows you to have your treatment done while putting you in a calmer state.
 It is a safe and non-invasive technique.
 It significantly reduces the sensation of pain and memory of the treatment.
 Thus, helping you ease your fears and allowing your dental therapy to be carried effectively.

 How does Nitrous Oxide work?

 Nitrous oxide is inhaled via a small nosepiece.
 The level of nitrous oxide is gradually increased to the right level that is appropriate for you.

 Under nitrous oxide, you are likely to experience the following:

 - Slight tingling in your fingers and toes

 - Sometimes, a state of ‘dreamy and floaty.’

 The major advantage of nitrous oxide sedation is that you will be awake and able to respond.